 Alarms should either be mains wired by an electrician or powered by a long-life lithium battery.
 Mains wired alarms will generally be less expensive to install, however, the additional cost of fitting the alarm by a qualified electrician should be considered.
 Further detailed information on the requirements of the standard, including types of alarms, is set out in the Tolerable Standard Guidance Chapters 16 and 17.

-If you currently have these alarms fitted in your property but they are not yet interlinked, per the requirements you should have these interlinked by the time the regulations come into force on 1st February 2021.
+If you currently have these alarms fitted in your property but they are not yet interlinked, per the requirements you should have these interlinked by the time the regulations come into force in February 2022.

 Any associated costs for upgrading your smoke alarms is the homeowner’s responsibility and the Government have estimated the cost to be in the region of £200 per household, depending on the existing alarm system.